[HISTORY: Adopted by the Borough Council of the Borough of New Britain 4-8-2007 by Ord. No. 324. Amendments noted where applicable.]

 Engages in fighting or threatening, or in violent or tumultuous behavior.

 Makes unreasonable noise.
 This offense is further defined to include (but is not limited to) noise generated in a residential area after 9:00 p.m. but prior to 7:00 a.m. from construction activities or preparation for construction or cleanup from construction activities, when such noise can be heard within one or more of the surrounding residences.
 The offense is further defined to include (but is not limited to) noise generated from any social gathering in a residential area after 10:00 p.m. but prior to 7:00 a.m. when such noise can be heard within one or more of the surrounding residences.
+This Subsection B shall not apply to any public event for which a permit has been issued pursuant to Chapter 315 of the New Britain Borough Code of Ordinances.

 Uses obscene language, or makes an obscene gesture.